-Semantic classifiers are proforms that function as "pronoun" that replaces a noun (or as noun and verb combined).
-Some examples of semantic classifiers are: cl-1 (e.g. a person), cl-2 (e.g. two persons), cl-2-upsidedown (a standing person), cl-2bent (e.g. an animal), etc.
+Semantic classifiers are proforms that function as "pronoun" that replaces a noun (or a noun in a predicate ).
+Some examples of semantic classifiers are: CL-1 (e.g. a person), CL-2 (e.g. two persons), CL-2-upsidedown (a standing person), CL-2-claw (e.g. an animal), CL3-vehicle, etc.

 Descriptive classifiers are used to describe a shape, a size, a texture, or a pattern.

 The handshapes of instrumental classifiers describe how an object is handled.
 E.g. using a tool, holding a book, cutting with a knife, pushing a button, lifting a jar lid, pulling a nail, etc.

 These classifiers use both the handshapes and movements to describe the property and movement of the elements of fire, water, and air.